Women's suffrage in the United Kingdom: Early suffragist societies

+Early legislative efforts

+In 1868, John Stuart Mill brought to Parliament a petition for female suffrage with 21,557 signatures.
+In 1870, Bright's introduced the Women's Disabilities Removal Bill which would have extended the parliamentary franchise to women on the same terms as men.
+In May 1871, the bill was defeated in the Commons by a division of 220 to 151.
+With varying degrees cross-party support, private member's bills caused the subject to be debated in the House of Commons again in 1872, 73, 75, 76, 77, 78, 79, 83, 84 (twice), 86, 92, 97, and 1904.

+In 1910, 1911, and 1912, there were three "Conciliation bills" which, suffrage equality, offered women a more restrictive property-qualified vote.
+The 1912 bill was defeated by 208 to 222.
+The Women's Social and Political Union blamed Prime Minister Asquith, as the eight members of the Liberal Government whose votes against the measure sealed its fate.

 Formation of a national movement

 Women's political groups

 Although women's political party groups were not formed with the aim to achieve women's suffrage, they did have two key effects.
 Firstly, they showed women who were members to be competent in the political arena and as this became clear, secondly, it brought the concept of female suffrage closer to acceptance.

 Primrose League

 The Primrose League (1883–2004) was set up to promote Conservative values through social events and supporting the community.
 As women were able to join, this gave females of all classes the ability to mix with local and national political figures.
 Many also had important roles such as bringing voters to the polls.
 This removed segregation and promoted political literacy among women.
 The League did not promote women's suffrage as one of its objectives.

 Women's Liberal Associations

 Although there is evidence to suggest that they were originally formed to promote female franchise (the first being in Bristol in 1881), WLAs often did not hold such an agenda.
 They operated independently from the male groups, and did become more active when they came under the control of the Women's Liberal Federation, and canvassed all classes for support of women's suffrage and against domination.

 There was significant support for woman suffrage in the Liberal Party, which was in power after 1905, but a handful of leaders, especially H. H. Asquith, blocked all efforts in Parliament.